BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

       - `Pass`: 1

   - setup layer planning so that cut lines go last
-    - NOTE not sure where this is changeable in XCS 2.x
+    - in XCS 2.8, this has moved to the '...' following `Go to Process`
     - not necessary for this job, but can be useful for more complex jobs
     - without anything selected, in the RHS panel set `Processing Path` to `By Layer`.
     - rearrange the order of the layers in the layer palette by drawing the "cut lines" below the "line graphics"